 The story begins on March 3, 1972 when Karl Bruggar, a German journalist, met an Indian chieftan named, Tatunca Nara.
 After Brugger tape recorded an interview with him, he accompanied Tatunca Nara into the Amazon jungle in an attempt to return to the secret city of Akakor.
 (Bruggar's story can be read in his book, The Chronicle of Akakor.)

 Tatunca Nara was a tall man with long dark hair and brown eyes that gleamed with suspicion, and for good reason - he was a Mestizo, a half-breed, the stigma that would one day come to haunt him.

-Tatunca Nara told Brugger the tale of his tribe, the Ugha Mongulala, a chosen people by the Gods 15,000 years ago, long before academia says the first humans set foot on the North American continent, long before things like money, medifast diets, restaurants and medifast coupon codes.
-He said the language they spoke was Guechua, a written language of 1,400 symbols, each yielding a different meaning depending on their sequence.
+Tatunca Nara told Brugger the tale of his tribe, the Ugha Mongulala, a chosen people by the Gods 15,000 years ago, long before academia says the first humans set foot on the North American continent, he said the language they spoke was Guechua, a written language of 1,400 symbols, each yielding a different meaning depending on their sequence.